 A: Ecology encourages permittees to use WQWebDMR.
 Currently the Construction Stormwater general permit and the Industrial Stormwater general permit require permittees to submit DMRs electronically with some limited exceptions.
 As Ecology reissues both general and individual permits it is including permit conditions requiring the use of WebDMR.
 To obtain an exception under the stormwater permits, the permittee must apply for a waiver.
 If you have questions on construction and industrial stormwater permit WebDMR waivers please refer to the contact information below.

-A: WQWebDMR meets EPA’s security standards (CROMERR) and also complies with Secure Access Washington, thus is a secure system.
+A: WQWebDMR meets EPA’s security standards (CROMERR) and also complies with Secure Access Washington, thus it is a secure system.

 A: Ecology provides instruction for new users.
 Email and phone assistance is available (see Contacts page).
+Contact us if you would like in person instruction.
+Currently, we do not have any upcoming trainings planned.

 Visit our Contacts page